 Arguably the most important thing to look for when buying work pants (and just pants in general) is the balance between durability and comfort levels.

-You want to look for fabrics like duck and high-quality cotton denim to make sure your pants will last a long time before noticing damage from wear and tear.
+You want to look for fabrics like a duck and high-quality cotton denim to ensure your pants will last a long time before noticing damage from wear and tear.
 At the same time, you need to look for a pair that you’ll be comfortable in for hours on end and won’t be so bulky and heavy.